 I have spent much of my life, from around ten or eleven years old, looking for the answer, for something that would provide relief and allow me to, not exactly reconcile myself with The Fear, but at least be able to cope with those times when it sits on my chest and holds me down and pummels me in the face.
 Which is most days really.
 For years my relationship with The Fear – which for other people may mean a number of things but which for me is a fear of dying – has involved extreme panic attacks.
 During these attacks, which I would describe as being motivated by The Genuine Belief That One Day I Will Definitely Die, I will howl inhumanly, and tear at my hair, literally grab great chunks of hair and pull at them like an overzealous, inexperienced fisherman yanks at his rod when he sees his float disappear under the surface of the pond’s water.
 And I will scream, actually scream into the palms of my hands, and writhe and kick and squirm.
-When The Fear really takes hold, when I truly believed that at some point I am going to cease to exist – because it is a different thing to say it or know it than it is to truly believe it – it is like my head, my body, my Self, is going to suffer a kind of irrevocable breakdown, a Twin Towers-like collapse, and the writhing, the screaming, the kicking, etc is a sort of existential battle for survival, is my Self trading blows with The Fear.
+When The Fear really takes hold, when I truly believe that at some point I am going to cease to exist – because it is a different thing to say it or know it than it is to truly believe it – it is like my head, my body, my Self, is going to suffer a kind of irrevocable breakdown, a Twin Towers-like collapse, and the writhing, the screaming, the kicking, etc, is a sort of existential battle for survival, is my Self trading blows with The Fear.
 If anyone was ever to see me in this state, which they wouldn’t of course because The Fear is a canny bastard who will only ever step to a guy when he is at his most alone and vulnerable, they’d think, understandably, that I was possessed.

 All of which should go some way to explaining why Heinrich Böll’s The Train Was on Time, which is, on the most basic level, the story of a young man who is absolutely certain that the train he is on is taking him to his death, has been an uncomfortable, and yet at times strangely comforting, reading experience for me.
 The novel is set in 1943, and features a German infantryman, Andreas, who is bound for the Eastern front [specifically Poland].
 In these circumstances, having a premonition of one’s death is not exactly a flight of fancy.
 Indeed, Andreas had already come close to the ultimate departure once before, in Amiens, France.
 Unfortunately for him, the situation, for the Germans, has significantly worsened since then, so that losing the war seems likely.
 One must bear in mind that one’s chances of survival when on the winning side are, at best, in the balance, but when on the losing side?
 Well…